Kinds-of-Intelligence-CFI/animal-ai-python/README.md

 Animal-AI (3) Python Project

-This repository is responsible for managing and updating primarily the PyPi package (https://pypi.org/project/animalai/) for Animal-AI project dependencies.
+This repository is responsible for managing and updating primarily the PyPi package (https://pypi.org/project/animalai/) for Animal-AI project package dependencies.

 The main project is located here: https://github.com/Kinds-of-Intelligence-CFI/animal-ai.